Troy mayor candidate talks issues with News10

 One of them is Troy.
 The collar city will have a new mayor because current mayor Patrick Madden can’t run due to term limits.
 While we won’t know the outcome of Troy’s mayor race, we do know history will be made.
 The city will have it’s first ever female mayor.
 Both candidates running are women.

-Republican Carmello Mantello has been the Troy city council president for eight years.
-Her top two priorities for the city include quality of life and crime.
-Mantello claims state mandates are making crime fighting more difficult but local government still have options.
+One of Nichol’s biggest priorities if elected would be to fully staff the city’s code enforcement department.
+She also wants to crack down on absentee landlords and make sure rental properties are safe.

-“Park, walk and talk program is a huge priority of mine,” said Mantello.
-She adds the program is very intensive community policing.
-“This isn’t just stop at a ball game or stop at a barbeque, this is like the day’s of my dad,” said Mantello.
-“He walked the beat, he lived in the neighborhood.”
+“A residential occupancy permit program would make us in compliance with the New York state fire code and say every rental unit in the city of Troy should be inspected at least once every three years,” said Nichols.
+She adds, “It creates a proactive, intentional, strategic way of looking at our rental units throughout the city of Troy”

-Mantello is taking on democrat Nina Nichols in the general election.
-News10 sat down with Mantello to discuss the issues facing Troy.
+Nichols is taking on republican Carmello Mantello in the general election.
+News10 sat down with Nichols to discuss the issues facing Troy.